 Tables also tilt, allowing for bevel cuts.
 It usually is 45 º to the right and about 10 º to the left.
 The mechanism that allows you to do that is called a trunnion.
 The most reliable ones are made out of cast iron, others like die-cast or steel sheet ones not as much.

-Similarly to scroll saws, the throat size is the distance between the back of the blade and the bandsaw frame.
+Similar to scroll saws, the throat size is the distance between the back of the blade and the band saw frame.
 It determines the size of the stock you can cut.
-Some woodworkers use a wheel size as a bandsaw size.
+Some woodworkers use a wheel size as a band saw size.

 You have a pretty good choice of sizes.
 Anything from 9″ to 24″.
-The benchtop models are the smallest ones usually 9″ or 10″.
+The benchtop band saws are the smallest ones usually 9″ or 10″.

 This tells you what thickness of the stock you can cut.
 It’s a distance between the table surface and the bottom of the blade guide/guard.
 If this gap is 6,” for instance, you’ll only be able to cut 5-7/8″ thick stock as you need some clearance for the guide to assure free movement of the work.

-Most cheaper models only run at one speed and don’t allow for working with materials other than wood(like metal).
+Most cheaper band saws only run at one speed and don’t allow for working with materials other than wood(like cutting metal).
 More expensive models have two-speed settings.
 The lower speed allows for working with soft metals (like brass or aluminum).